sabotrax/monisrahmen/README.md

     #dtoverlay=vc4-kms-v3d
     hdmi_blanking=1
     ```
-    Blanking a HDMI display only worked on the Pi 2 if we used the legacy graphics driver.
+    Blanking an HDMI display would work only on the Pi 2 if we used the legacy graphics driver.

 * Rotate the virtual console (optional):
-    Tate Mode looks nicer if you want to login locally.
+    Tate Mode looks nicer if you want to login to the console.
     ```
     display_hdmi_rotate=3
     ```
-    This also only worked with the legacy driver.
+    This would also only work with the legacy driver.

 * Suppress boot messages.
     Append to the end of the line of ``/boot/cmdline.txt``: